Nashville Trip Idea: The Music Lover

 The Honky Tonks

-If you want to pack in a lot of live music all in one spot, head down to Lower Broadway, aka Honky Tonk Highway, and pop in and out of legendary clubs like Tootsie's, Robert's, and Layla's.
+If you want to pack in a lot of live music all in one spot, head down to Lower Broadway, aka Honky Tonk Highway, and pop in and out of legendary clubs like Tootsie's and Robert's.
 And remember, you don't have to have a ticket to see live music in Nashville.
 There's free music playing all the time in this city (but if you like the music, drop a couple in the tip jar).

 Nashville's Music History